michaelwittmann/docker_simulation_pipeline_example/README.md

 Let's have a look at `example_random_art/Dockerfile`:

-- It uses an existing Image based on debian buster, along with python 3.9 preinstalled.
+- It uses an existing image based on debian buster, along with python 3.9 preinstalled.
 ```docker
 FROM python:3.9-buster
 ```